JensS/Film-Equipment-Rental/readme.txt

 == Installation ==

+1. Download the latest stable release from the [GitHub releases page](https://github.com/JensS/Film-Equipment-Rental/releases).
-1. Upload the plugin files to `/wp-content/plugins/gear`
+2. Upload the plugin files to `/wp-content/plugins/gear` or use the WordPress plugin upload feature.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Film Equipment Rental screen to configure the plugin
+4. Use the Settings->Film Equipment Rental screen to configure the plugin.

 == Frequently Asked Questions ==